 This is different to cancers that have spread to the brain from somewhere else in the body.
 These are called secondary brain tumor or brain metastases.

-- Whole or partial removal of the tumour (craniotomy)
+- Whole or partial removal of the tumor (craniotomy)

 - Insertion of chemotherapy drugs directly into the brain

-- Reduction of associated conditions, such as a build-up of the cerebrospinal fluid
+- Reduction of associated maladies, such as a build-up of the cerebrospinal fluid

 - Drain fluids

 - Monitor your body